 The health provider providing the first assessment in New Zealand must complete an ACC form.
 See the ACC Eligibility section below.

 Accessing Rabies pre-exposure prophylaxis and post-exposure prophylaxis in the community

 Rabies vaccine is not offered by GP practices routinely.

 The easiest way to access post-exposure prophylaxis in the community is through a specialized travel medicine centre.

-They routinely provide rabies PEP to clients in the non-urgent setting and many are happy to have children referred to them for completion of their PEP regime.
-In addition they are important providers of PrEP and other travel advice prior to travel.
+They routinely provide rabies post-exposure prophylaxis to clients in the non-urgent setting and many are happy to have children referred to them for completion of their post-exposure prophylaxis regime.
+In addition they are important providers of pre-exposure prophylaxis and other travel advice prior to travel.